-Influence can be defined as “the capacity to have an effect on the character, development, or behavior of someone or something, or the effect itself.”
+Influence can be defined as “the capacity to affect the character, development, or behavior of someone or something, or the effect itself.”

 It also can be defined as “the power to shape policy or ensure favorable treatment from someone, especially through status, contacts, or wealth.”

-The word also has origins in the latin, meaning, “an influx, flowing matter,” and specifically “the flowing in, of ethereal fluid.”
+The word also originates in Latin, meaning, “an influx, flowing matter,” and specifically “the flowing in, of ethereal fluid.”

 So what does influence mean?
 In particular, can something that isn’t even physical exist as capital?
-And could that also mean that we could make an investment into the spiritual?
+And could that also mean that we could invest in the spiritual?
+Someone once said that “interactivity is not about the self, but of connecting and making influences with other human beings.”

 Legacy can be defined as “a thing handed down by a predecessor.”
 If influence is the capital, legacy would be the investment and “profit” from it.